Instructions for using Node.js on FI

 .

-Finally, we tell the Apache web server that it has all the files with the extension
+Finally, we tell the Apache web server to run all files with the

 .js